hoangle2404/cse15l-lab-reports/Lab Report 1.md

 * The working directory is: /home
 * For the output, when running cat command without any arguments, nothing happens and it is just a blank page.
 When I input something later, the output is exactly what the input is.
 * Having no argument means you don't put anything in the command, directory, or path.
 * This is not an error.
-It's not an error because this is an expected behavior of the cat command.
-Since we did not pass any file for it, it will read the input instead.
-The execution of the command will never stop unless I use ctrl + c.

 **Using the command with a path to a directory as an argument**